Luisete2105/Bo3-The-Giant-Script/README.md

 2. Coop.
 3. Any map besides The Giant.

-# IF YOU ARE ON WIN 11 AND IT DOESNT WORK TYPE ON SEARCHBAR:
+# IF YOU ARE ON WIN 11 AND IT DOESNT WORK
-"Allow local PowerShell scripts to run without signing" CHECK THE BOX AND CLICK APPLY BUTTON
+TYPE ON SEARCHBAR:"Allow local PowerShell scripts to run without signing" CHECK THE BOX AND CLICK APPLY BUTTON

 If I see there is a lot of people who wants coop version I may add it, I am not sure about adding support for other maps since The Giant is the simplest map and it was already a lot of work, so if I ever add another map, it wont be as detailed as The Giant.